OverCat2000/notes/Data Ethics/Big Data.md

 #### <span style="color:#ff0000">flawed data masking measures</span>

-data masking polices to distinguish data that identifies the customers
+data masking polices to distinguish data that identifies the customers from confidential information about them.

+a key solutions is data encryption. but it takes time to implement.

+data scrambling
+	data are randomly reorganized and replaced

+data substitution
+	fake data replaces real data

+also the data masking algorithms should also be kept secure.

+#### fake data generation